 "It's amazing what you can do with tofu!", says Emily from Sweet Bones, as we shovel another bite of her vegan chocolate and peanut butter cupcake into our mouths.
-It's about 12 months ago, we're sitting down with her to choose a flavour for our wedding cake, and Emily's responding to our near-disbelief at how good the cupcakes taste and how creamy and buttery the peanut butter frosting is (trust me, you wouldn't even know there was tofu in it).
+It's about 12 months ago, we're sitting down with her to choose a flavour for a friend’s birthday cake, and Emily's responding to our near-disbelief at how good the cupcakes taste and how creamy and buttery the peanut butter frosting is (trust me, you wouldn't even know there was tofu in it).

 You see, ignorant me had assumed that vegan baked goods just wouldn't be the same as ones with butter and eggs in them - but as is all too often the case, I was dead wrong!
 These were easily the best cupcakes I'd ever had, and there was nothing untoward or different about them that screamed 'vegan'.
 We also try the pina colada and cookies and cream flavours, which are both delicious - but the chocolate peanut butter is a clear favourite and that's what we decide on.
 Boom.
 Done.
 Wedding cake sorted, highlight it green in Excel, divert attention back to version 5 of the seating chart (with another glass of wine).